yashraj24007/Why-Not/Things to do.md

 ## 🔧 Known Issues & Limitations

 ### Current Limitations
-- ❌ No faculty mentor dashboard yet (Phase 3)
-- ❌ No employer features yet (Phase 3)
 - ❌ No resume upload (Phase 4 - Supabase Storage not set up)
 - ❌ Profile editing not implemented (Phase 4)
 - ❌ Single-tenant only (no multi-college support)
-- ❌ No interview scheduling (Phase 3)
+- ❌ No email notifications (only in-app notifications)

 ### Technical Debt
 - ⚠️ No pagination on opportunities list (virtualization needed for >100 items)